top of page

 This time, you decide to short USDJPY.

-Risk to reward ratio for this trade is 75 divided by 150 or 0.5.
+Reward to risk ratio for this trade is 75 divided by 150 or 0.5.

 Such a ratio means that potential loss outperform a potential gain by 2.